LaunchCodeEducation/skills-back-end-java/java4python/introduction-to-classes-and-objects/README.md

 }
 ```

-The only field in this class is the string `message`, while the only method is `sayHello`, which prints `this.message` and doesn't return anything.
-Note that there is not `main` method, so there is no way to run the code in this class directly.
-We'll need to do that from another class.
+The only field in this class is the string `message`, while the only method is `sayHello`, which prints the value of the `message` field and doesn't return anything.
+Note that there is no `main` method, so there is no way to run the code in this class directly.
+Running the code will require some additional work.

-To do this, we'll need to create an **instance** of the class `HelloWorld`.
+To execute `sayHello`, we'll need to create an **instance** of the class `HelloWorld`.
 Recall from learning about classes and objects in Python that a class is a blueprint for creating objects.
 We refer to an object created from a particular class as an instance of that class.

 Here's how this might look: